royward/prolog_compiler/README.md

 ### Common Issues

-- **Compatibility Warning:** Newer versions of SWI-Prolog may break compatibility with specific custom Prolog constructs like `dcg4pt`.
-Ensure compatibility by editing the `dcg4pt.pl` file as described above.
 - **Directory Requirements:** Ensure that your files are in the correct directory structure as expected by the SWI-Prolog `pack` system, or adjust your environment accordingly.